yonigresearch-wq/yonigresearch-wq.github.io/_portfolio/rectal_cancer_survival.md

 ---
 title: "Rectal Cancer Survival and PDE5 Inhibitor Use"
-excerpt: "Survival analysis of rectal cancer patients examining the association between PDE5 inhibitor use and overall survival using real-world HMO data."
+excerpt: "Examining the association between PDE5 inhibitor use and overall survival among post-surgery rectal cancer patients, using data from Clalit's Research Room."
 ---

 <h3>Objective</h3>